Fees & Funding

 Under §600.51(d), a program offered by a foreign institution may not include any use of a telecommunications course (distance education), correspondence course, or direct assessment, except that distance education technologies may be used to supplement and support instruction in a classroom located in the foreign country where the students and instructor are physically present.

-Many governments offer scholarships for international study; please check with your government's department of education.
+Other Sources: Many governments offer scholarships for international study; please check with your government's Department of Education.
+See some links below to a sample of scholarships that are available in Mexico and Colombia.

 - Federal Aid